 While many of us have been confined to our homes to avoid the worst of the global pandemic, the act of isolation itself can present some health and safety issues.
 This is especially true for those who depend on others for care, like older adults.
-Here are some ideas on how seniors can stay safe and maintain their health and improve their well-being while staying home alone.
+Here are some ideas about some senior alert system and how seniors can stay safe and maintain their health and improve their well-being while staying home alone.

 Staying in Touch